Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-This is the main ingredient to prove \autoref{lem:charBuchiPA}.
+This is the main ingredient to prove \Cref{lem:charBuchiPA}.

-\begin{proof}[Proof of \autoref{lem:charBuchiPA}]
+\begin{proof}[Proof of \Cref{lem:charBuchiPA}]

-We note that the proof in \cite{infiniteZimmermann} showing that every $\omega$-language $L$ recognized by a Büchi-PA is of the form $\bigcup_i U_i V_i$ for PA-recognizable $U_i$ and $V_i$ already constructs PA for the $V_i$ of the desired form.
+We note that the proof in \cite{infiniteZimmermann} showing that every $\omega$-language~$L$ recognized by a Büchi-PA is of the form $\bigcup_i U_i V_i$ for~PA recognizable $U_i$ and $V_i$ already constructs~PA for the $V_i$ of the desired form.
 This shows the implication $(1) \Rightarrow (2)$.

-To show the implication $(2) \Rightarrow (1)$, we use that the $\omega$-closure of languages recognized by PA of the stated form is Büchi PA-recognizable by \autoref{lem:PArestrictionEqualsBuchi}.
-As Büchi PA are closed under left-concatenation with PA-recognizable languages (\autoref{lem:concatenation}) and union \cite{infiniteZimmermann}, the claim follows. \end{proof}
+To show the implication $(2) \Rightarrow (1)$, we use that the $\omega$-closure of languages recognized by~PA of the stated form is Büchi~PA recognizable by \Cref{lem:PArestrictionEqualsBuchi}.
+As Büchi~PA are closed under left-concatenation with~PA recognizable languages (\Cref{lem:concatenation}) and union \cite{infiniteZimmermann}, the claim follows. \end{proof}

-\subsection{\boldmath Characterization of $\LPAReg$}
+\subsection{Characterization of $\LPAReg$}